alt-romes/ghc-proposals/proposals/0000-splice-imports.rst

 Proposed Change
 ---------------

+The key idea is that making programs level-correct guarantees a clear stage separation which allows the compiler to reason about stages in order to deliver on our motivation.

-The key idea behind this proposal is to forbid identifiers implicitly being available at both compile-time and run-time, in favour of explicitly importing bindings for *either* one or the other.
+The key change necessary for level-correctness is to forbid identifiers *implicitly* being available at both compile-time and run-time in exchange for *explicitly* importing bindings for either one, the other or both.

 When the new language extension ``ExplicitStageImports`` is enabled, we **forbid**: